-Here’s a selection of informative scientific papers that cover topics related to Darwinian medicine:
+Here’s a selection of informative articles that cover topics related to Darwinian medicine:

 Overarching papers on Darwinian/evolutionary medicine